sjoerdvz/Opencore-Aorus-Elite-AC/README.md

 for RX590 RX580 remove the line "agdpmod=pikera" in NVRam boot-args

-i have romoved some unnecessary bios patches because we can disable this all in the bios settings. this result is faster and stable system, but you need set the bios settings cerrectly otherwise it wont boot.
+i have romoved some unnecessary bios patches because we can disable this all in the bios settings. this result is faster and stable system, but you need set the bios settings cerrectly otherwise it wont boot. if you want a dualboot system with windows,i have disable ACPI patching that prevent OC from injecting ACPI values

 Fix no network cable error for Ethetnet. go to network settings. choose left Ethetnet choose advanced.